 Shortly into self-isolation, I noticed that members of the LGBTQIA+ community, such as theatre-maker Travis Alabanza were referencing Queer House Party.
 Now, every Friday night, I get lost in the inclusive, activist night that is QHP.
 Week after week, I have been exposed to a versatile stream of queer people smiling, dancing and existing.
 Wanting to find more ways to connect with people outside of the party atmosphere, I joined various Trans Facebook groups and tailored my social media apps to reflect the type of environment I wanted to immerse myself in.

-Actor and model Cole Daniels, 26, describes having to sift through a lot of pages to find his people.
+Actor and model Cole Daniel, 26, describes having to sift through a lot of pages to find his people.
 “The problem was that these spaces were by vast majority white spaces, so the mutual understanding that comes with being a person of colour, along with belonging to the LGBTQIA+ community was still severely lacking,” he explains.
 Being queer, brown, disabled and trans, finding people who understand you is hard, explains Hash, 21.
 “It’s a lot of qualifiers for your experience as a person, I was looking for people who experienced the world similarly to me so I could navigate my life with more confidence,” they say.

 “I can be upfront about who I am and inevitably the people who stick around will be ok with that”